tanakamasayuki/ESP32AutoSync/SPEC.md

 - Raw FreeRTOS tasks (`xTaskCreatePinnedToCore`, etc.)

 > **Create tasks however you like.
-> AutoSync is the layer that only handles “sync between tasks.”**
+> ESP32AutoSync is the layer that only handles “sync between tasks.”**

 ---